 We met with Florencia Palmaz, the first-born of the Palmazes’ children, and an avid foodie (and food professional) and wine connoisseur.
 What I most enjoyed about this vineyard was in seeing how Mr. Palmaz’s love for technology and science has been passed down to his children, and how they all have been able to incorporate it to help maintain the perfect balances in the process of wine production, without altering the natural elements that affect what we taste and how experience the wine itself.
 It’s truly a remarkable process, and though I can’t say I understood all of it, I was quite fascinated by it all.

 Touring the property is also a lot of fun, and experiencing a tasting in one of the caves was a highlight.
-Tastings and tours are between $60 to $80 per person.

 The Chateau at Carneros is the landmark centerpiece of this beautiful landscape.
 When I visited, it was beautiful, clear day and the views of the vineyards and all the surrounding greenery was stunning from the outdoor terrace.

 Our group met with CEO and Founding Winemaker Eileen Crane, who also oversees and directs wine making and operational duties.
 She is an inspiration to female wine makers everywhere and a leader in the industry – meeting her was a true honor.

 Domaine Carneros was established in 1987 by Champagne Taittinger, along with partner Kobrand Corporation on this 138 acres located for the sole purpose of producing sparkling wines.
 This is the same year Claude Taittinger selected Eileen Crane to oversee the planning and development of the property, as the winery’s first and only winemaker.